-With multi-location Synthetics alert conditions, you can set up a Synthetics monitor to notify you when a specific number of locations are failing at the same time.
+With multi-location Synthetics alert conditions, you can set up a New Relic Synthetics monitor to notify you when a specific number of locations are failing at the same time.

 For Synthetics monitors that run in multiple locations, a single location will sometimes temporarily fail for a wide variety of reasons.
 In many cases, a single, short-lived failure does not indicate a problem that would require an alert notification.

 With multi-location alert conditions, you can set the number of locations that must be simultaneously failing in order to trigger a violation and send you a notification.
 For example, if your Synthetics monitor is running in six locations, you might set a condition requiring four locations to fail for you to receive a notification.

 |Required check frequency||15 minutes or less.|

 |Conditions per account||This feature has a limit of 1000 conditions per account, but some types of Infrastructure alert conditions also count towards this limit.
 If you get a notification that you've exceeded your limit, contact your account representative or Support for assistance.|

 |Status between checks||A failed location check will be considered failed until it performs a successful check.
 For example: a location may fail and then immediately become available, but New Relic will consider it failed until a scheduled check is reported as successful.|